jzaev/Portfolio_Morse_code/README.md

-# Portfolio_Morse_code
+# Portfolio Morse code
+## This simple task can be considered as a portfolio work.
-Encrypt &amp; decrypt morse code for portfolio
+Encrypt &amp; decrypt morse code with simple Tkinter GUI